-HOW MUCH CARDIO IS TOO MUCH
+HOW MUCH CARDIO IS TOO MUCH?

-Although our motto here at EM2WL is cardio for fun, weights to transform, we understand the value cardio can add to a goal-specific workout plan (and that fact that some of you actually…umm…love it).
-So I understand that cardio lovers in the Fam, striving to heal their metabolisms, and finally lose fat would need a bit more explanation that “don’t do so much cardio!”
+Although our motto here at EM2WL is “cardio for fun, weights to transform,” we DO recognize the value that cardio can add to a goal-specific workout plan (and that fact that some of you REALLY actually…umm…love it).
+So it’s understandable that cardio lovers in the Fam, striving to heal their metabolisms and finally lose fat tend to panic a bit when they hear anything about doing “too much” cardio!

 When it comes to cardio, it seems that people either love it or hate it.
 Whether you’re a group instructor, runner, or despise cardio, your workouts should work for you, not against you.
 In order for this to happen, you must understand the purpose behind each type of workout, how it pertains to your goals, and apply it accordingly.

 Your new level of efficiency is usually noticeable during workouts when you’re suddenly able to do more cardio than you initially were physically capable of doing just weeks/months before.
 For example: you may have originally broken a sweat doing ten minutes of cardio before, but now you have to do fifteen minutes to get to the same level.

 If you were formally breathless chasing the kids, or climbing a flight of stairs – this type of adaptation is an amazing/healthy feeling.
 However, when the goal is fat loss, this adaptation means you now have to do more work to achieve the same results you initially were achieving with your cardio-only workouts.
-Adaptation= doing the same work for lesser results.

 But there’s good news when it comes to weight lifting adaptation: all you have to do to bust past that plateau is to lift heavier weights!
 The duration of your weight lifting sessions will never have to change (like your cardio has to) so long as you’re increasing your weights.
 This allows you to still be efficient without putting in extra time.
 Weight lifting gives you the most bang for your buck.

 In other words: endurance exercise improves your endurance, but doesn’t necessarily contribute to fat loss beyond the initial newbie phase.

 As endurance improves, your HRM will subsequently show that your calorie burn is lessening for common cardio activities.
 When you notice that you’re burning less cals boing the same amount of work, your body has adapted.
 At that point you must either increase time, or change up your workout style to continue getting results.